hazelcast/hazelcast-python-client/docs/getting_started.rst

 configuration of the client, setting up a cluster, and provides a simple application that uses a distributed map in Python client.

+..
+Note:: See :ref:`getting_started_asyncio:getting started - asyncio api (beta)` for getting started with the the asyncio API.

 Requirements
 ------------